Underground Injection Control (UIC) Program

 - Ensure that non-compliant UICs are identified, operated, modified, and/or decommissioned in a manner that brings them into compliance.

 1) System Management.
-Includes a description of citywide best management practices (BMPs) implemented on an ongoing basis to prevent, minimize, and control pollutants in stormwater prior to discharge to a UIC.
+Includes citywide best management practices (BMPs) implemented on an ongoing basis to prevent, minimize, and control pollutants in stormwater prior to discharge to a UIC.
 For example, the BMP category System Inventory and Assessment (SA) focuses on tracking, updating, and refining information related to the location and physical characteristics of existing and new public UICs.

 2) System Monitoring.
 Includes required stormwater discharge monitoring and BMP monitoring.
 Data generated from monitoring demonstrates that UICs are operated in a manner that meets WPCF permit requirements and protects groundwater as a drinking water resource.